 I agreed with her arguments for the most part, but was left with several questions and would love nothing more than to get into a conversation with someone about this book and the literary landscape now (and musical landscape for that matter).

-Tonight we are having a fundraiser for Wild Mind Magazine at the MayDay Cafe.
+Wild Mind Magazine at the MayDay Cafe.
 We have a lot of work to do: build the website, choose/solicit first issue content, figure out how to maintain literary and communal integrity when choosing what to include- how to provide essential information not available in the mainstream press?

 Some Tennessee lovin for ya: